marekgalovic/optfolio/README.md

 # Optfolio
-This package provides a investment portfolio optimization tool that uses NSGA-II evolutionary algorithm to approximate a Pareto optimal set of portfolio asset allocations.
+This package provides an investment portfolio optimization tool that uses NSGA-II evolutionary algorithm to approximate a Pareto optimal set of portfolio asset allocations.
 Returns of a particular portfolio asset distribution can be projected into the future using Monte Carlo or Markov Chain Monte Carlo methods.